 What are the Cost Drivers of Investment Casting?

 At Aero Metals, we will work with you to provide a proven, cost-effective design strategy that takes into consideration all the key factors within your project.
-Depending on your specifications, we can design your project with cost-reduction in mind allowing for a better understanding of the overall project cost estimates.
-Additionally, our high volume production requirements can be met with fully automated multiple cavity molds that provide the capabilities to further reduce costs.
+Depending on your specifications, we can design your project with cost reduction in mind allowing for a better understanding of the overall project cost estimates.
+Additionally, our high-volume production requirements provide the capabilities to further reduce costs.

 How are Investment Casting Costs Calculated?